ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Results

+{ This paper employs instruction tuning for open-source large models, a technique designed to enhance the ability of large language models (LLMs) to follow diverse natural language instructions.
+The primary aim is to improve zero-shot performance on unseen tasks, facilitating effective generalization across various instruction-based scenarios.
+The methodology involves training on a dataset of instruction-output pairs, typically consisting of three elements: an instruction (e.g., "Translate this sentence from English to Spanish"), optional context, and the target output.
+The training can be mathematically represented as:

-We borrow a widely used training framework from open-instruct~\cite{tulu}, where we take a natural language OR problem wrapped in an Alpaca-like template~\cite{alpaca} as the input prompt (see Appendix \ref{app:alpaca_template}), and treat a complete solution including mathematical models and programs as the target completion.
+where \(\mathcal{L}(\theta)\) is the loss function, \(x\) is the instruction input, \(y\) is the expected output, and \(\theta\) denotes the model parameters.} We borrow a widely used training framework from open-instruct~(\citealt{tulu}), where we take a natural language OR problem wrapped in an Alpaca-like template~(\citealt{alpaca}.) as the input prompt (see Appendix \ref{app:alpaca_template}), and treat a complete solution including mathematical models and programs as the target completion.

 During training, we compute the loss only over the target completion.
-We apply {\sc OR-Instruct} Data to train several open-source LLMs of approximately 7b size, including Mistral-7B~\cite{jiang2023mistral}, Deepseek-Math-7B-Base~\cite{deepseekmath}, and LLaMA-3-8B~\cite{llama3modelcard}, as the backbones.
-We list the hyper-parameters for each backbone in Appendix \ref{app:hyper_parameters}.
-We call the resulting models as ORLMs.
-For inference during evaluation, we always use greedy decoding under 0-shot setting to eliminate randomness, selecting the top-1 completion as the final solution.
-We extract the program from the solution and execute it to obtain the predicted optimal value.
+We employ the {\sc OR-Instruct} dataset to train several open-source large language models (LLMs) of approximately 7 billion parameters, including Mistral-7B~(\citealt{jiang2023mistral}), Deepseek-Math-7B-Base~(\citealt{deepseekmath}), and LLaMA-3-8B~(\citealt{llama3modelcard}), which serve as our backbone models. { We conduct a grid hyper-parameter search for each backbone and present the best-performing hyperparameters in Table \ref{tab:ablation0}. }\footnote{Prior to the final fine-tuning, we conducted a grid search with learning rates within \{2e-5, 5e-5, 7e-5, 3e-6, 5e-6, 7e-6\}, batch sizes within \{64, 128, 256, 512\}, and training epochs within \{1, 2, 3\} to determine the optimal settings.} The models resulting from this process are referred to as ORLMs.

+{Regarding the inference techniques during evaluation, it is important to consider that large language models, as probabilistic generative models, exhibit inherent randomness.
+This randomness can lead to inconsistent outcomes across multiple evaluations.
+To mitigate the influence of this randomness, we implemented a greedy decoding strategy in a zero-shot scenario, consistently selecting the highest probability output (top-1) as the final result.
+After obtaining these results, we executed the corresponding code to derive the predicted optimal values for comparison with the ground truth.
+Although this greedy approach may reduce the performance of large models on such tasks, it ensures the stability of the output and enables the reproducibility of our findings under identical conditions.
+We will discuss the impact of employing additional inference techniques on the performance of large models in Section \ref{sec: Inference Techniques}.}